-Even though the article I am writing below is from the point of someone who is bringing their parents for the trip; it will also apply for elders traveling on their own.
-If, after reading the article, you have any other questions, please feel free to ask in the comments section towards the bottom of this page.
+Even though the article I am writing below is from the point of someone who is bringing their parents for the trip, it will also apply for elders traveling on their own.
+For other details on visiting Ladakh, you can also take a look at How to Plan a Trip to Ladakh – Complete Travel Guide.

-Before I go any further in the article, please note though that I am not a Doctor, do not have any medical background; and have never really traveled to Ladakh with my parents or an elder.
-Information I am sharing below is completely based on my own travel experiences of Ladakh; research done on the web and feedback shared by other travelers.
+Before I go any further in the article, please note that I am not a Doctor, do not have any medical background, and have never really traveled to Ladakh with my parents or an elder.
+The information I am sharing below is completely based on my own travel experiences of Ladakh; research done on the web and feedback shared by other travelers.

 Consult a Doctor